-We have also been able to continue our partnership with The Albion Foundation (TAF).
-This partnership has enabled us to hold 3 Link days at WBA Football Club’s ground the Hawthorns.
-This has been an amazing venue to hold link days with staff at TAF supporting with the delivery of workshops around diversity and inclusion and ground tours!
+We were also able to continue our partnership with The Albion Foundation (TAF).
+This partnership enabled us to hold 3 Link days at WBA Football Club’s ground the Hawthorns, last year.
+This was an amazing venue to hold link days with staff at TAF supporting with the delivery of workshops around diversity and inclusion and ground tours!

 Another highlight was the first link day between Olive Primary and Moseley CoE Primary at The Bridge Community Centre.
 Every student brought something that represented something about their identity to show to their new friends.
 It was such a brilliant day to be part of.
 At the end students didn’t want to leave and couldn’t wait to see their new friends at the next link day.

 Into April and Year 3 pupils from The Olive School and Bentley Heath School, Birmingham met up for there 2ndlink day continuing building friendships and exploring ‘Who are We?’